 Grant Burge Meshach Barossa Valley Shiraz 2010

-96 POINT RATED JAMES HALLIDAY & ROBERT PARKER THE LEGENDARY MESHACH SHIRAZ
+96 POINT RATED JAMES HALLIDAY & ROBERT PARKER ICONIC MESHACH SHIRAZ

 - 96 POINTS JAMES HALLIDAY WINE COMPANION

 - 96 POINTS ROBERT PARKER THE WINE ADVOCATE

 The 2010 Meshach is inky red/black in colour with vibrant purple hues.
 It has great intensity and depth which is typical of Meshach.
 The aroma is truly distinctive, with rich dark chocolate, berry coulis, leather and cinnamon.
 The palate is textural with powerful fruit flavours and silky soft tannins providing a rich mouthful of wine.
 The balanced tannins perfectly complement the influential fruit characters.
 The flavours mirror the complex set of aromas, toffee and spice with a big berry hit.
 A truly distinctive Meshach from an outstanding vintage will ensure this wine is still drinking well with the best Australia has to offer well into the next decade.

 "Still full of youthful power, reflecting the message of the dark crimson-purple colour.
 It spent 2 years in oak, and then held for 3 years maturation in the Grant Burge cellars prior to release.
 This has opened the door of a Barossa Valley shiraz of undeniable quality and longevity, the alcohol no issue whatsoever in the realm of superabundant blackberry, licorice and spice."

 96 Points Robert Parker The Wine Advocate